servicetitan/Stl.Fusion/README.md

-even though the complete game state is huge, it's still possible to run the game in real time for 1M+ players, because every player observes a tiny fraction of a complete game state, and thus all you need is to ensure this part of the state fits in RAM + you have enough computing power to process state changes for every player.
+even though the complete game state is huge, it's still possible to run the game in real time for 1M+ players, because every player observes a tiny fraction of a complete game state, and thus all you need is to ensure *the observed part* of the state fits in RAM.

+And that's exactly what Fusion does:
+- It spawns the observed part of the state on-demand (i.e. when you call a [Compute Service] method)
+- Ensures the dependency graph of this part of the state stays in memory
+- Destroys every part of the dependency graph that isn't "used" by one of "observed" components.

 Check out
 ["Scaling Fusion Services" part of the Tutorial](https://github.com/servicetitan/Stl.Fusion.Samples/blob/master/docs/tutorial/Part08.md)